danny-englander/react-objkt-nfts/README.md

 ![Screen Shot of the app](cover.png 'Screen Shot of the app')

-This project pulls in my artwork that is listed on Objkt.com, an NFT marketplace using their API via graphQL.
+This project pulls in my artwork that I have listed on [Objkt.com](https://objkt.com/collection/KT1UjcUAQWjNy4mYqUKwmBgEbu93aoos5qq5), an NFT marketplace.
+This React app uses Objkt's API via graphQL to pull in data.

 ## Getting started